 Peter works with CRV’s New Zealand genetics team to produce the right grazing genetics and works with the company’s sales and marketing teams to promote these genetics in New Zealand and around the world.

-Jon Lee, CRV Ambreed National Sales and Marketing Manager
+Jon Lee, Former CRV National Sales and Marketing Manager

-Jon Lee has been with CRV since March 2019.
-He has held senior roles in the dairy sector and now leads CRV’s team of around 35 field representatives and regional managers.
+Jon Lee has held senior roles in the dairy sector and formerly lead CRV’s team of around 35 field representatives and regional managers.

 Jon has comprehensive experience in the dairy and pastoral farming sectors, spanning more than 20 years and across four continents.